 Goodwill is calculated as the difference between the acquisition date fair value of the consideration transferred and the fair value of the net assets acquired, and represents the future economic benefits that we expect to achieve as a result of the acquisition.
-We believe the goodwill related to the acquisitions was a result of providing us a complementary service and product offering that will enable us to leverage those services and products with existing and new customers.
+We believe the goodwill related to the acquisition was a result of gaining a complementary product offering that will enable us to leverage those products with existing and new customers.
 The goodwill is not deductible for income tax purposes.
-All of the goodwill identified above has been allocated to our DNAG segment.
+All of the goodwill identified above has been allocated to our Diagnostics segment.